Jordaneddielinton93/Recipe-generator-hackathon/README.md

 ---

-Here is an example of previous website , feek free to take inspiration:
+Here is an example of previous website , feel free to take inspiration:

 Jordan’s Application: